Josephson tunnel junction arrays and Andreev weak links: linked by a single energy-phase relation: Discussion

 \section{Discussion}

 \textit{Intermediate coupling:} The cases considered in Sec.~\ref{sec:epr}, while instructive and useful, are the theoretical limiting cases.
 At intermediate coupling, the EPRs no longer strictly follow Eq.~\eqref{eq:theone}.
-For SNS, one must account for the influence the above-gap continuum in the superconducting density of states, which itself contributes to the supercurrent and distorts the dispersion of bound state~\cite{beenakker_three_1992,beenakker1992Resonant,fatemi_microwave_2022}.
+For SNS, one must account for the influence the above-gap continuum in the superconducting density of states, which itself contributes to the supercurrent and distorts the dispersion of bound state~\cite{beenakker_three_1992,beenakker1992Resonant,kurilovich_microwave_2021,fatemi_microwave_2022}.
+Additionally, violation of the Andreev approximation (e.g., if the bands disperse significantly within the energy window of $2\Delta$) results in deviations as well~\cite{kruti_impact_2024}.
 For SISIS, one must consider more carefully the dynamics of the charge on the island, such as by including additional charge states~\cite{joyez_single_1995}.
 Also, we are not aware of direct mathematical correspondences when the number of series tunnel junctions is more than two~\cite{miano_hamiltonian_2023} or the SNS junction is not short~\cite{nazarov_quantum_2009}.

 \textit{Discrete levels with high supercurrent:} The fact that SNS junctions retain discrete Andreev levels in the strong coupling regime is special: these microscopic quantum degrees of freedom can be highly anharmonic while carrying significant supercurrent.
 Such a platform for quantum information processing could combine the anharmonicity of microscopic quantum dot qubits with a degree of macroscopicity that can help with connecting to other quantum states at long range and in ultrastrong light-matter coupled devices~\cite{zazunov_andreev_2003,janvier_coherent_2015,prada_andreev_2020,pita-vidal_strong_2024,vakhtel_tunneling_2024, cheung_photon-mediated_2023}.
 Novel physics can also arise, such as the vanishing of charge dispersion in a transmon when transparency approaches unity~\cite{averin_coulomb_1999,bargerbos_observation_2020,kringhoj_suppressed_2020}.